softlayer/githubio_source/content/reference/services/SoftLayer_Network_Component/getStorageNetworkFlag.md

 ---
 # [SoftLayer_Network_Component](/reference/services/SoftLayer_Network_Component)::getStorageNetworkFlag

 Retrieve whether a network component's primary ip address is from a storage network subnet or not.
+[Deprecated]

 ## Overview
 Retrieve whether a network component's primary ip address is from a storage network subnet or not.
+[Deprecated]

 -----